 Hepatitis Testing Day (May 19)

 Hepatitis Testing Day is an important opportunity for stakeholders across all sectors of society to educate their constituents and communities about viral hepatitis and encourage those at risk to be tested.
-First observed in 2012, Hepatitis Testing Day was designated as a national observance in the Action Plan for the Prevention, Care, and Treatment of Viral Hepatitis as part of broader efforts to raise awareness of the silent epidemic of viral hepatitis in the United States.
+First observed in 2012, Hepatitis Testing Day was designated as a national observance in 2013, to help raise awareness of the silent epidemic of viral hepatitis in the United States.

-An estimated 850,000 people are living with hepatitis B and 3.5 million are people living with hepatitis C. Most people with chronic hepatitis B virus or hepatitis C virus don’t have symptoms until the later stages of the infection.
+An estimated 862,000 people are living with hepatitis B and 2.4 million are people living with hepatitis C. Most people with chronic hepatitis B virus or hepatitis C virus don’t have symptoms until the later stages of the infection.
 As a result, many Americans living with viral hepatitis do not know they are infected and are at risk for severe, even fatal, complications from the disease and can spread the virus to others.
 Untreated chronic viral hepatitis represents a leading cause of liver cancer and the most common reason for liver transplantation in the United States.
-Treatment for hepatitis B is also available and can prevent the development of liver disease and liver cancer.
-Hepatitis C kills more Americans than any other reportable infectious disease.
+Treatment for hepatitis B is available and can prevent the development of liver disease and liver cancer.
+Hepatitis C kills more Americans than any other reportable infectious disease yet safe and effective oral treatments are available that cure hepatitis C in one 8 to 12 week course in greater than 95% of infected people, preventing liver disease and liver cancer.
 Testing individuals at risk for hepatitis B and hepatitis C and linking those chronically infected to medical care and treatment can reduce related illness and death.

 Be sure to visit our Hepatitis Awareness Month page for additional events and campaigns across the country.

 Ways to Get Involved in Hepatitis Testing Day